tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 Applications that use this media type:

-: Oblivious HTTP and applications that use Oblivious HTTP use this media type to identify encapsulated binary HTTP requests sent in streamed chunks.
+: Oblivious HTTP and applications that use Oblivious HTTP use this media type to identify encapsulated binary HTTP requests sent in chunked chunks.

 Fragment identifier considerations: